+Noise from Geotechnical Investigations

 Geotechnical investigations could result in temporary acoustic effects on fish.
 Acoustic effects from standard geotechnical penetration tests (i.e., dropping a 140-pound automatic hammer to drive a sampler about 1.5 feet) are limited to minimal, short-duration vibrations (NMFS 2017:177).
 Placement of riprap has the potential to result in temporary loud noises, although the available data from analogous situations suggest such effects would be limited.
 For example, sound data taken during the 2012 installation of rock barriers as part of DWR’s Temporary Barriers Project in the South Delta showed that noise levels at 100 meters from construction were below the NMFS criteria for adverse behavioral effects (150 dB).
 Effects on fish in the CBD or Sacramento River (Alternative 2 only) would be limited to behavioral effects only while the riprap is being placed.

 Pile driving would be performed in compliance with a BMP for an Underwater Sound Control, Abatement, and Monitoring Plan.
-Where impact pile driving is performed, hydroacoustic monitoring would be conducted to ascertain compliance with established objectives (e.g., distances to cumulative noise thresholds) and identify corrective actions to be taken should the predicted threshold distances be exceeded.
-In addition, all pile driving (impact or vibratory) would be conducted in compliance with seasonal (September 1 to October 15) and daily (7:00 a.m. to 7:00 p.m.) timing limitations.
+This BMP would reduce the potential for injury to fish from exposure to impact pile driving noise because hydroacoustic monitoring would be conducted during impact pile driving to ascertain compliance with established objectives (e.g., distances to cumulative noise thresholds) and identify corrective actions to be taken should the predicted threshold distances be exceeded.
+Corrective actions include stopping pile driving for the day when predicted threshold distances are exceeded and limiting the number of pile strikes per day on subsequent days to ensure compliance with the predicted threshold distances.
+In addition, all pile driving (impact or vibratory) would be restricted to seasonal (September 1 to October 15) and daily (7:00 a.m. to 7:00 p.m.) timing limitations.

-Given the proposed seasonal and daily timing restrictions and localized effect of pile driving and other in-water construction activities, it is expected that underwater noise generated by these activities would adversely affect a small proportion of special-status fish species in Funks Creek, Stone Corral Creek, and the CBD (Table 11-2) under Alternatives 1, 2, or 3.
-Under Alternative 2, adult and juvenile fish in the Sacramento River (Table 11-2) would be exposed to high sound levels as they pass the affected area in the Sacramento River.
-However, pile driving and other in-water construction activities would be timed (September 1–October 15) for periods of reduced abundance for listed and other special-status fish species, and any fish present would be expected to pass through the affected area relatively quickly.
-In combination with seasonal restrictions, limiting pile driving to daylight hours only would give fish a 12-hour period to recover between exposures or migrate through the area unexposed.
+The proposed seasonal and daily timing restrictions and localized effect of pile driving and other in-water construction activities would limit adverse noise-generated effects to a small proportion of special-status fish species in Funks Creek, Stone Corral Creek, and the CBD (Table 11-2) under Alternatives 1, 2, or 3.Under Alternative 2, pile driving and other in-water construction activities would be timed (September 1–October 15) for periods when life stages of some fish species are not present (e.g., adult winter-run Chinook salmon and juvenile spring-run Chinook salmon; Table 11-2) or their abundance in the affected reach of the Sacramento River is relatively low (e.g., adult green sturgeon; Table 11-2).
+Any fish present would be expected to pass through the affected area relatively quickly in response to general construction noise and physical disturbance, thereby limiting their exposure.
+Restricting pile driving in the Sacramento River to September 1 to October 15 would also limit exposure to only a proportion of the total population of more abundant species (e.g., adult steelhead and fall-run Chinook salmon) migrating through the affected area at this time of year.
+In combination with seasonal restrictions, limiting pile driving to daylight hours only would give fish a 12-hour period to recover between exposures or migrate through the area unexposed during nighttime hours, further limiting the proportion of any given fish run exposed to underwater noise.
 Thus, noise generated by pile driving and other in-water construction activities would be expected to affect only a small proportion of these fish populations in the Sacramento River.

 Sediment Disturbance